replicatedhq/chartsmith/chartsmith-app/knowledge.md

 - Call hooks at the top level of component
 - Don't call hooks inside conditionals, loops, or nested functions
 - Extract values from hooks before using in JSX conditionals
+- For useEffect dependencies:
+  - Include all variables used inside the effect
+  - For resize event listeners, empty array is acceptable since they don't depend on props/state
+  - For real-time connections, include connection parameters (workspaceId, etc.)

 Development:
 - Run lint/type checks before committing, not after every small change